b57-clouddevops/jenkins/README.md

 # jenkins

-We are going to place the learning of our Jenkins starting from basics to advanced in this repository
+We are going to place the learning of our Jenkins starting from basics to advanced in this repositor

 # Backlog